zschoche/mlog/README.md

 Example: `MLOG_INFO_STREAM("how to log " << "with a stream");`

 The trace and debug log statments are only working when **MLOGDEBUG** and **MLOGTRACE** is defined as a preprocessor flag.
 If it is not then the debug and trace statments are completely ignored.
 These statements do not affect the performance of your program any more.

-I just recommend you to use these macro functions while developing and remove the defines on your release builds.
-Also I just recommand you to use [Boost.Format](http://www.boost.org/doc/libs/1_52_0/libs/format/) is stead of the std::stringstream version.
+I just recommand you to use [Boost.Format](http://www.boost.org/doc/libs/1_52_0/libs/format/) is stead of the std::stringstream version.
 It's faster.

 ## Building with CMake